trisbee/policies/tickets/en_terms.md

 a) that the website operated thereby and containing the promotion of the Event, contains the Trisbee logo, thus at least on the page referring to the sale of tickets for the Event(s),

-b) that, as part of the purchase of a ticket for an Event, the sale of which is mediated by Trisbee, the website operated thereby provides link to the website goforboom.com/and thus allows to the Buyer direct access to the Trisbee sales system,
+b) that, as part of the purchase of a ticket for an Event, the sale of which is mediated by Trisbee, the website operated thereby provides link to the website goforboom.com and thus allows to the Buyer direct access to the Trisbee sales system,

 c) that, in the event that the Promoter uses means of an Event promotion other than just the Internet, it is always stated in such other means of promotion that the tickets for the Event can be purchased via Trisbee (goforboom.com),